-Computational biology, bioinformatics, and mathematical biology are all interdisciplinary methods of life sciences.
+Computational biology, bioinformatics and mathematical biology are all interdisciplinary methods of life sciences.
 These methods are derived from quantitative disciplines such as mathematics and information science.
-NIH describes computational/mathematical biology as the use of computational/mathematical methods to solve theoretical and experimental problems in biology, while defining bioinformatics as the application of information science to understanding complex life science data.
+NIH describes computational/mathematical biology as the use of computational/mathematical methods to solve theoretical and experimental problems in biology, while defining bioinformatics as the application of information science to understand complex life science data.

 Computational biology: the development and application of data analysis and theoretical methods, mathematical modeling and computational simulation techniques in the research of biology, behavior and social systems.

 Bioinformatics: Research, development or application of computing tools and methods to expand the use of biological, medical, behavioral or health data, including data used to obtain, store, organize, archive, analyze or visualize such data.